 This section illustrates stress testing of the investment return assumption and is an extension of the baseline projections provided in the Summary section.
-Under the baseline results, we assumed the ultimate 7.00% investment return assumption each and every year beginning July 1, 2020.
+Under the baseline results, we assumed a 7.00% investment return assumption each year.

 For stress testing purposes, we developed six hypothetical scenarios to illustrate the impact actual investment returns may have on future funded status and contribution amounts.
-The scenarios are balanced between positive and negative scenarios and are based on a lognormal distribution of one and five year expected returns as shown in the following table using the capital market assumptions from the New Jersey Division of Investments (geometric return of 6.94%, standard deviation of 11.05%).
+The scenarios are balanced between positive and negative scenarios and are based on a lognormal distribution of one and five year expected returns as shown in the following table using the capital market assumptions from the New Jersey Division of Investments (geometric return of 6.76%, standard deviation of 11.05%).

 Distribution of Expected Average Annual Returns

 Percentile 1 Year 5 Year

-5% -9.7% -0.8%
+5% -9.8% -1.0%

-25% -0.2% 3.7%
+25% -0.3% 3.5%

-50% 6.9% 6.9%
+50% 6.8% 6.8%

-75% 14.6% 10.3%
+75% 14.5% 10.2%

-95% 26.6% 15.3%
+95% 26.5% 15.2%